mianos/dtables/README.md

 # dtables
 SQLA Python to jquery datatables.

+See the SyPy presentation on this module: https://docs.google.com/presentation/d/1gFzJGU_prBZ-PaXOPQPiJaUNzJPlfKFBHUlTJJlWzTk/edit?usp=sharing

-Thie module provides a framework to automatically create a scrolling dynamic table on a web browser using the jquery-datatables browser library by instrospecing tables, fields and data types from a database.
+This module provides a framework to automatically create a scrolling dynamic table on a web browser using the jquery-datatables browser library by instrospecing tables, fields and data types from a database.

 This module is more focussed on performance and ease of use than having a fancy UI.
 Filtering, sorting and paging are all done on the server side by building server side queries on front end actions.